-- A. Contestants who plan to use props (including any sort of electronic devices) must notify the contest chair prior to the contest. - B. Contestants must abide by any venue restrictions on the use of props. - C. All props must be set up during the minute of silence prior to the contestant's speech and removed from the stage in the minute of silence following the speech.
+- A. Contestants who plan to use props (including but not limited to any sort of electronic devices, music, PowerPoint slides, or virtual backgrounds) must notify the contest chair prior to the contest. - B. Contestants must abide by any venue restrictions on the use of props. - C. All props must be set up during the minute of silence prior to the contestant's speech and removed from the stage in the minute of silence following the speech.

 - 1. Contestants may enlist someone to help them with props, but it is not the responsibility of the contest chair or any other contest official to do so. - 2.
-Contestants must demonstrate to the contest chair prior to the contest that the props can be set up and removed in the allotted times. - a) If a contestant is unable to demonstrate this, the props cannot be used during the contest.
+Contestants must demonstrate to the contest chair prior to the contest that the props can be set up and removed in the allotted times. - a) If a contestant is unable to demonstrate this, the props cannot be used during the contest